 "Is that all, Albus?
 It seems I'm doing the Greater Good I was put in prison for."

-He looked at Grindelwald grimly through his half-moon spectacles.
-"I'm not asking you to terrorise Muggles, and Muggle-borns, Gellert!"
+"However…" He grimly looked at Grindelwald through his half-moon spectacles.
+"I'm not asking you to terrorise Muggles and Muggleborns!"

-He outspread his arms, displaying a cheeky smile.
+The crimson cloaked wizard spread out his arms, displaying a cheeky smile.
 "I am already here at your service.
-I've been hiding in Cork for days with my followers and my resources."
+I've been hiding in Cork for days with my followers."

 "Albus, do you still—?"